LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

-## Why are there so many Omnipod Pump Manager versions?
+## Why were there so many Omnipod Pump Manager versions?

-The code used to control Pods was modified in the summer of 2026.
+The code used to control Pods was modified several times during the summer of 2026.

 You can skip ahead to the [Table of OmnipodKit Versions](#table-of-omnipodkit-versions), or keep reading for more details.